whatsupcoders/Neumorphism/README.md

 | <b><a href="https://github.com/applibgroup/Neumorphism/tree/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/switcher">switcher</a></b>     | <img src="assets/switch.PNG" width="" height=""/>  |toggle-event

 <hr />
-<p> Lets go through some of the usescases and there implementation using Neumorphic library<p>
+<p> Let’s go through some of the uses cases and there implementation using Neumorphism library.<p>
 <h3>Smart Watch</h3>
-<p> The complete usescase code can be found <a href="https://github.com/applibgroup/Neumorphism_Smart_Watch">here.</a></p>
+<p> The complete uses cases code can be found <a href="https://github.com/applibgroup/Neumorphism_Smart_Watch">here.</a></p>
-<p> The below usescase is a simple Smartwatch implmented using the Neumorphism library and every component displayed in the smartwatch are the neumorphic component like listed below.</p>
+<p> The below uses cases is a simple Smartwatch implemented using the Neumorphism library and every component displayed in the smartwatch are the neumorphic component like listed below.</p>
 <ul>
   <li>neutheme</li>
   <li>neubutton</li>